doswelleth-zz/beginners-academy/blog.md

 Systems are, after all, easier to design than psychologies.
 However, better systems are required.

-I believe education, mentorship, and good design (better defaults in software and hardware development) are antecedents to this physical pro-form.
-Bitcoin will be the foundational reality of our digital economic epoch.
+Education, mentorship, and good design (better defaults in software and hardware development) are antecedents to this physical pro-form.
+Bitcoin is the foundational reality of this new digital epoch.
 Here's why:

 January 2017 saw the beginning of the end of public banking.
 The [ICO ("initial coin offering")](https://cointelegraph.com/explained/ico-explained){:target="_blank"} boom year saw public blockchain experiments [financing their crowdsourced crypto projects with bitcoins](https://www.tezos.com/help){:target="_blank"}.